top of page

 Peters left the show after almost five months due to a prior commitment to film a movie.

-Tenth Anniversary benefit performances were held on November 9, 1997 at The Broadway Theatre (New York), with most of the original cast.
+Tenth Anniversary benefit performances were held in 1997 at The Broadway Theatre (New York), with most of the original cast.
 This concert featured the duet "Our Little World," written for the first London production of the show.

-The 2002 Broadway revival, directed by James Lapine began previews on April 13, 2002 and opened April 30, 2002 at the Broadhurst Theatre, closing on December 29 after a run of 18 previews and 279 regular performances.
+The 2002 Broadway revival, directed by James Lapine opened in 2002 at the Broadhurst Theatre, closing after a run of 279 performances.

 Lapine revised the script slightly for this production, with a cameo appearance of the Three Little Pigs restored from the earlier San Diego production.
 Other changes, apart from numerous small dialogue changes, included the addition of the song "Our Little World," a duet for the Witch and Rapunzel written for the first London production, the addition of a second wolf in the song "Hello Little Girl" who competes for Little Red's attention with the first Wolf, the portrayal of Jack's cow by a live performer (Chad Kimball) in an intricate costume and new lyrics were written for "The Last Midnight," now sung by the Witch as a menacing lullaby to the Baker's baby.